dariojorge/ScriptsHub/documentation/RUNNERS.md

  - execute: This type will execute the `cmd` every time if the `value` will be set as true as this will be a true/false value.

-We have the `additionalData` to have an additional list in case we need it for interactions with the scripts, example the `additionalEnvs` execute could use the `additionalData` for extra information and behaviours.
+We have the `additionalData` to have an additional list in case we need it for interactions with the scripts, example the `additionalScripts` execute could use the `additionalData` for extra information and behaviours.

 This will be the structure: